Anjok07/ultimatevocalremovergui/README.md

 - **V5 Beta Models**
     - **2band_32000 Models**
         - **MGM-v5-2Band-32000-BETA1.pth** - This model does very well on lower frequencies.
-Frequency cut-off is 16000 kHz.
+Frequency cut-off is 16000 Hz.
 Must be used with **2band_32000.json** file!
         - **MGM-v5-2Band-32000-BETA2.pth** - This model does very well on lower frequencies.
-Frequency cut-off is 16000 kHz.
+Frequency cut-off is 16000 Hz.
 Must be used with **2band_32000.json** file!
         - **MGM-v5-KAROKEE-32000-BETA1.pth** - Model by aufr33.
 This model focuses on removing main vocals only, leaving the BV vocals mostly intact.
 Frequency cut-off is 16000 kHz.
 Must be used with **2band_32000.json** file!
         - **MGM-v5-KAROKEE-32000-BETA2-AGR.pth** - Model by aufr33.
-This model focuses a bit more on removing vocals from lower frequencies.Frequency cut-off is 16000 kHz.
+This model focuses a bit more on removing vocals from lower frequencies.Frequency cut-off is 16000 Hz.
 Must be used with **2band_32000.json** file!
         - **MGM-v5-Vocal_2Band-32000-BETA1.pth** - This is a model that provides cleaner vocal stems!
-Frequency cut-off is 16000 kHz.
+Frequency cut-off is 16000 Hz.
 Must be used with **2band_32000.json** file!
         - **MGM-v5-Vocal_2Band-32000-BETA2.pth** - This is a model that provides cleaner vocal stems!
-Frequency cut-off is 16000 kHz.
+Frequency cut-off is 16000 Hz.
 Must be used with **2band_32000.json** file!
     - **3band_44100 Models**
         - **MGM-v5-3Band-44100-BETA.pth** - This model does well removing vocals within the mid-rang frequencies.
-Frequency cut-off is 18000 kHz.
+Frequency cut-off is 18000 Hz.
 Must be used with **3band_44100.json** file!
     - **3band_44100_mid Models**
         - **MGM-v5-MIDSIDE-44100-BETA1.pth** - This model does well removing vocals within the mid-range frequencies.
-Frequency cut-off is 18000 kHz.
+Frequency cut-off is 18000 Hz.
 Must be used with **3band_44100_mid.json** file!
         - **MGM-v5-MIDSIDE-44100-BETA2.pth** - This model does well removing vocals within the mid-range frequencies.
-Frequency cut-off is 18000 kHz.
+Frequency cut-off is 18000 Hz.
 Must be used with **3band_44100_mid.json** file!
     - **4band_44100**
         - **MGM-v5-4Band-44100-BETA1.pth** - This model does very well on lower-mid range frequencies.
-Frequency cut-off is 20000 kHz.
+Frequency cut-off is 20000 Hz.
 Must be used with **4band_44100.json** file!
         - **MGM-v5-4Band-44100-BETA2.pth** - This model does very well on lower-mid range frequencies.
-Frequency cut-off is 20000 kHz.
+Frequency cut-off is 20000 Hz.
 Must be used with **4band_44100.json** file!

 ### Inference Command Structure